cf-toolsuite/cf-butler/README.md

 ./destroy.sh
 ```

+> Note: If you are seeing [OutOfMemory exceptions](https://dzone.com/articles/troubleshooting-problems-with-native-off-heap-memo) shortly after startup you may need to [cf scale](https://docs.run.pivotal.io/devguide/deploy-apps/cf-scale.html#vertical) the available memory for large foundations.

 ## Endpoints

 These REST endpoints have been exposed for administrative purposes.

 ### Organization